-- 91. The contract stated that the loan payback by the defendant to the plaintiff would instead be a sale by the defendant to the plaintiff. - 92.
-This rendered the contract illegal.
-It meant that the more plaintiff earned as income the greater its tax deduction for cost of goods sold and the more defendants had to immediately pay sales and income taxes on the entire funded amount and ensuing payment of the "purchased amount".
+91. The contract stated that the loan payback by the defendant to the plaintiff would instead be a sale by the defendant to the plaintiff:

+each party to this Agreement acknowledges, agrees and understands that the transaction contemplated by this Agreement is a purchase and sale of future receivables and not a loan, and no party hereto intends for this Agreement to be, or to be deemed to be, a loan agreement.
+Accordingly, there is no interest payable hereunder more defendants had to immediately pay sales and income taxes on the entire funded amount and ensuing payment of the "purchased amount".
 Matter of Darman Bldg.
 Supply Corp. v.
-Mattox, 106 A.D.3d 1150, 1151 [2013]: - 93.
-The contract stated:
+Mattox, 106 A.D.3d 1150, 1151 [2013]: